mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 ### [firefox/accounts.ftl](https://www.mozilla.org/firefox/accounts/)

-* Click the **Sign In to Monitor** button, you will be taken to the sign-in page in order to get to the [Firefox Monitor](https://monitor.firefox.com) site.
-* Click on the links under each of the following products:
+On the landing page of the Mozilla account page, click on the links under each of the following products which take you to product specific pages:
    * Firefox Browser
    * Firefox Monitor
    * Firefox Relay
    * Mozilla VPN
    * Pocket

+If you already have an account, click on the `Manage your account` link on the right side of the landing page, which will take you to the subscription page.
+If you do not have an account, you will be invited to create an account by providing an email address in the `Sign In` box.

 Note: You may see different languages between mozilla.org, the login window, and the products above.
 If any of these products is not localized in your locale, it will fall back to other languages set as preferred for content language negotiation, assuming any of them is available for the project, or English.